 We recommend that you download and save these records to your computer to protect against losing your work.

 Record sheets are offered in two record types, a general record for all non-animal projects and one for the projects with animals.
 You still need to complete one record sheet for each project area enrolled in.
 (Ex: one general record for photography, one general record for visual arts & crafts, one general record for foods, and one animal record for bucket calf.)
 You still must complete a personal page and the permanent record each year in addition to the project record sheets.

 Senior General Project Report Ages 14-18

-For the 2020-2021 4-H year, Meadowlark Extension will be continuing to piloting ZBooks in ZSuite.
-As part of the pilot project, if you come across something in the record that doesn't work or is not correct please let us know so that the State 4-H office can fix the issue.
+Meadowlark Extension will be continuing to use ZBooks in ZSuite.
+If you come across something in the record that doesn't work or is not correct please let us know so that the State 4-H office can fix the issue.
 Click here for the online records.